 Unpaid internships for law school students and clerkships for attorneys may be available in the Office of the Defender General, both in our Central Office located in Montpelier and in county public defender offices.
 The internship or clerkship can be either full or part-time, and provide an opportunity to improve research and writing skills and gain an in-depth understanding of criminal and juvenile law.
-If you are interested, please send a cover letter and resume, via email, to Josh O'Hara, Appellate Attorney, Office of the Appellate Defender.
+If you are interested, please send a cover letter and resume (via email) to the contacts listed with each category.

 CENTRAL OFFICE: There are four internship or clerkship options in the ODG’s Central Office: Appellate, Juvenile Defender, Legislative, and Prisoners’ Rights.

 APPELLATE: Appellate interns assist in researching and writing appellate briefs in criminal and juvenile cases and provide legal research to public defenders in special trial court cases.
 Appellate interns may have an opportunity to present oral argument before the Vermont Supreme Court.
 Contact: Josh O'Hara, Appellate Defender

 JUVENILE DEFENDER'S OFFICE: Juvenile Defender interns provide legal representation to juvenile clients in a variety of settings, including administrative hearings at the juvenile detention center and caseplan review meetings.
 The internship includes a great deal of client contact, as well as some specific research assignments.
 Contact: Marshall Pahl, Supervising Attorney and Deputy Defender General.